fgpv-vpgf/fgpv-vpgf/docs/mapauthor/intro.md

 - A css tag that loads `rv-styles.css`, somewhere near the end of the `head`.

 - One or more HTML elements having the property `is="rv-map"`.
-An alternative to this is a call to the RAMP API's `new RZ.Map()` constructor.
+An alternative to this is a call to the RAMP API's `new RAMP.Map()` constructor.
 More details:

 ### 1. Classic element